singnet/das-query-engine/docs/Deployment-Process.md

 3. Execute DAS Metta Parser Build Workflow

 Initiate the 'DAS Metta Parser Build' Workflow Manually via the 'Actions' Tab in the Repository.
 Click 'Run workflow' and proceed with the provided instructions, ensuring the master branch is selected.
-Enter the desired version number in the format v1.0.0 or 1.0.0, then click 'Run workflow' to proceed.
+Enter the desired version number in the format 1.0.0, then click 'Run workflow' to proceed.

 ![DAS Metta Parser Build Workflow](assets/img91.jpg)